As soon as you find out you are pregnant, you start to worry about what to eat and what not to eat during pregnancy.

 Weight loss and weight gain are a big deal

 Weight gain or weight loss that is outside the recommended range is a cause for concern.
-If you gain too much weight, your baby could be born larger than standard.
+If you gain too much weight, your baby could be born larger than expected.
 Just the same, losing too much weight puts your child at risk of being born smaller.
 Both instances may come with health complications.

 Doctors and nutritionists will quickly advise you to eat more if they detect constant weight loss.
 Malnutrition will have adverse effects on you and your baby’s health.
 It weakens your body and may lead to low birth weight or premature labor.
-Doctors set a standard weight depending on your BMI.
+Doctors set a standard weight depending on your height.
 If you measure outside the recommended range, it’s important that you mind your eating habits and make sure your body is properly nourished.

 Health conditions help determine what not to eat during pregnancy

 Pre-pregnancy, you may already have an existing health condition like diabetes or hypertension.
-Your dietician will take this into consideration before setting any food restrictions during pregnancy.
+Your dietitian will take this into consideration before setting any food restrictions during pregnancy.
 For example, fruits are highly beneficial for your health, but you may have to take a break from some of them if your blood sugar spikes every time you eat one.
 The same goes if you develop an allergic reaction to other foods.

-Nausea, vomiting, morning sickness, and fatigue are common symptoms of pregnancy that occurs during the first and second trimesters.
+Nausea, vomiting, morning sickness and fatigue are common symptoms of pregnancy that occur during the first and second trimesters.
 Food may have something to do with the degree of these symptoms.
 They can be worse or almost non-existent.
 To know exactly how to alleviate them, it is important to talk to a certified prenatal nutritionist near you, who will provide you sound guidance on what to eat during pregnancy.